Hobsonville: Pre-European

 Archaeological evidence points to periodic and seasonal occupation of the peninsula by Maori between the 17th and early 19th century.
 No evidence exists to suggest any permanent settlement of the Hobsonville area.
+Maori archaeological sites are exclusively located around the coastline, reflecting the importance of the Upper Waitemata Harbour in providing seafood.
 The poor soil quality around the Wallace and Waiarohia inlets prevented permanent settlement until after European farming techniques were able to improve the soil quality.